jacktuck/unfurl/README.md

-# Unfurled: Unfurl oEmbed, Twitter Cards and Open Graph metadata
+# Unfurled: Unfurl oEmbed, Twitter Cards and Open Graph metadata :zap:

 ## So, like, what does _unfurl_ even mean?

 <img src="https://i.imgur.com/FpVpdij.png" width="700">

-## Install It!
+## Install It! :boom:

 `npm install unfurled`

-## Use It!
+## Use It! :tada:
 ### unfurled(url, [opts])